 Of the two cameras under consideration, the Canon G1 X features an 1.5-inch sensor and the Canon G7 X an one-inch sensor.
 The sensor area in the G7X is 56 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 2.7.
 The sensor in the G1X has a native 4:3 aspect ratio, while the one in the G7X offers a 3:2 aspect.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the G7X offers substantially better image quality than the G1X (overall score 11 points higher).
-The advantage is based on 1.3 bits higher color depth, 1.9 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The advantage is based on 1.3 bits higher color depth, 1.9 EV in additional dynamic range, and 0.2 stops of reduced low light sensitivity.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G7X provides a faster frame rate than the G1X.
 It can shoot movie footage at 1080/60p, while the G1X is limited to 1080/24p.